Club: Manchester United FC | Opening: 1910 | Capacity: 75,811 seats

 In the first decade of the 20th century, Manchester United played their home matches at a 50,000-stadium at Bank Street, when then president Davies began planning for a new stadium with double that capacity.
 A site was chosen near Trafford Park industrial estate, and architect Archibald Leitch was appointed to design the stadium.

-Old Trafford officially opened on the 19th of February 1910 with a match between Manchester and Liverpool (3-4).
+Old Trafford officially opened on 19 February 1910 with a match between Manchester and Liverpool (3-4).
 The stadium at that time consisted of one covered seating stand and open terraces on the other three sides.
 Capacity was slightly over 80,000.

 Few changes were made to the stadium until the construction of a roof over the United Road terrace in 1934.